DaVikingMan/FalconXOS/Updates.md

 # This documentation is about the updates of this repository

+### This file is no longer updated.For changelogs, run '--access ch' in FalconXOS

 This repository's base has been completed and now the main developement will start

 The main developements main objective is to add